-If you are injured on the job, you are entitled to receive medical, rehabilitation, and income benefits in order to help you attempt to return to work.
+If you are injured on the job, you are entitled to receive medical, rehabilitation, and income benefits to help you attempt to return to work.
 In addition, if an employee dies on the job or his or her death is related to an on-the-job injury, including death resulting from medical care rendered, the employee’s dependents may also be entitled to death benefits.

-- Are there any up front costs to me for McAleer to handle my workers’ compensation claim?
+- Are there any upfront costs to me for McAleer to handle my workers’ compensation claim?

 No, there are no up front costs for legal representation in a Georgia workers’ compensation claim.
 By statute, your attorney is allowed to recover 25% of any benefits they help you obtain or 25% of any settlement.
 If you do not get paid, your attorney does not get paid.
-In most cases, the only expenses which you would be likely to incur are litigation-related expenses like deposition fees and costs for obtaining your medical records, and while these expenses are usually extremely low, they can also be paid out of any settlement proceeds rather than out-of-pocket.
+In most cases, the only expenses which you would be likely to incur are litigation-related expenses like deposition fees and costs for obtaining your medical records.
+While these expenses are usually extremely low, they can also be paid out of any settlement proceeds rather than out-of-pocket.
 When you hire McAleer Law to handle your workers’ compensation claim, we will explain our fee agreement with you in detail and will answer any questions you may have concerning our fees and any related expenses.